All Articles

 Nutrition: Build a Better Plate

-Improving your diet doesn’t require extreme measures like crash diets or eliminating entire food groups.
-Sustainable nutritional changes are about addition, not deprivation:
+Improving your diet doesn't require extreme measures like crash diets or eliminating entire food groups.
+Sustainable nutritional changes are about addition, not deprivation.
+Pakistan ranks among the top 10 countries globally for diabetes prevalence, making dietary awareness especially important here:

-• Plan your meals: Spending 20 minutes on the weekend to plan the week’s meals can prevent impulsive, unhealthy food choices.
-Batch cooking staples like rice, grilled chicken or roasted vegetables saves time on busy weekdays.
+• Plan your meals: Spending 20 minutes on the weekend to plan the week's meals can prevent impulsive, unhealthy food choices.
+Batch cooking staples like brown rice, grilled chicken or sabzi saves time on busy weekdays.

 • Stay hydrated: Many people confuse thirst with hunger.
 Aim for at least 8 glasses of water daily.
-Carrying a reusable water bottle makes it easier to track intake and build the habit.
+Reduce sugary chai and bottled drinks — these are a major hidden source of excess sugar in Pakistani diets.

 • Practice mindful eating: Eat slowly, pay attention to hunger and fullness cues and avoid eating in front of screens.
 This simple practice can reduce overeating and improve digestion.